25 Most Poisonous and Venomous Animals in the World

 1. Brazilian Wandering Spider

-The Brazilian Wandering Spider may not be a giant, but this spider once earned itself the Guinness World Record title for being one of the most poisonous and venomous animals on the planet.
+The Brazilian Wandering Spider may not be a giant.
+Still, this spider earned itself the Guinness World Record title for being one of the planet’s most poisonous and venomous animals.

-A dangerous and aggressive creature, even a tiny drop of this snake’s venom could turn out to be fatal to a person.
+A dangerous and aggressive creature, even a tiny drop of this snake’s venom could be fatal to a person.

 When the Brazilian wandering spider is not on the move or hunting, it takes to cover in dark corners – inside clothes, houses, shoes, and commonly under log piles – which ups the chances of an accidental discovery by an unsuspecting human being.